 I’m not entirely sure why I switch my answer, but I guess it’s better than living a crazy, double life where I tell people that I am the mom.
 Right?

 When I meet someone new, not on the job, I always tell them that I am a nanny.
 I don’t tell them that I’m a full-time babysitter or that I’m just a babysitter.
 I usually say I’m a nanny to two little boys and that I have a blog that chronicles our adventures.
 But sometimes I tell moms I meet while on the job that I’m the babysitter, not the nanny, and I’m not entirely sure why.
 Maybe it’s the way I read them that determines my answer.
 If I meet a group of really clicky moms that have no interest in getting to know me, sometimes I say I’m the babysitter.
 But if I meet moms that take the time to talk to me and seem interested in me, then I introduce myself as the nanny.
 Maybe since there is such a caste system with nannies in Miami that it is an insecurity of mine.
-Maybe I’m afraid that If I introduce myself as a nanny that they won’t think that I’m a woman with a bachelor’s degree who is finically independent.
-But maybe if they hear “babysitter” it won’t sound long-term and they’ll know that bigger things, career wise, are ahead for me.
+Maybe I’m afraid that If I introduce myself as a nanny that they don’t think that I’m a woman with a bachelor’s degree who is finically independent.
+But maybe if they hear “babysitter” it won’t sound long-term and they’ll know that bigger things, career-wise, are ahead for me.

 Often I end up asking myself, why do I care what I introduce myself as, and why do I change the answer from time-to-time?
-Is there even a different between being a nanny and a full-time sitter?
-I don’t care at all when my Day-Family calls me their nanny, or when Big Bear says that his nanny is loco (which he often does, because I often am), so why do I care when strangers call me a nanny?
+Is there even a difference between being a nanny and a full-time sitter?
+I don’t care at all when my Day-Family calls me their nanny, or when Big Bear says that his nanny is loco (which he often does because I often am), so why do I care when strangers call me a nanny?

 When I was a part-time nanny in college, it felt cute to call myself a nanny.
 I was the girl with extra cash at the beach bars who spent her days at the San Jose Country Club with her chargers or at museums throughout Jacksonville.
 Maybe as an almost 28-year-old its sounding less cute, at least to me.

 I guess all that matters, in the long run, is that Big Bear, Little Bear and everyone in the Bear House treats me like me, and never “just the nanny.”
 It takes a village to raise a family, especially when everyone in the village works hard, long hours.
-Everyone in the Bear House work together to raise these boys and we all try and help each other out.
+Everyone in the Bear House works together to raise these boys and we all try and helps each other out.
 If I have to take personal time for doctor appointments or all the weddings and bachelorette trips that I’ve been part of over the last two years, they are more than accommodating.
 It doesn’t matter what your career or job is, it is rare to find employers who want to see you succeed in life.
 I thank my lucky stars that I found mine, especially at this interim time I call myself a nanny.